captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 When are you going to come visit?
 ---
-No...
-I know...
+No…I know…
 ---
-of course, yes...
+of course, yes…
 ---
 No, forget it,
 ---
-maybe over the summer.
+maybe over the Summer.
 ---
 Maybe I should come visit you.
 ---